What is Anxiety?

 Anxiety and its associated disorders are often incapacitating recurring conditions.
 Anxiety disorders often co-exist with other disorders, such as eating disorders.
 In fact, the existence of anxiety disorders can frequently lead to the development of an eating disorder, particularly as eating disorders can become a method of coping with anxiety, feelings of stress, and excessive worry/fear.

-Connections & Relationship between Anxiety and Eating Disorders
+Connections & Relationship between Eating Disorders and Anxiety

 Often, it is the case that anxiety precedes an eating disorder.
 In struggling with severe anxiety, for instance, being able to control the aspect of one’s life, such as food, weight, and exercise, indirectly gives the suffer a false sense of control, which can temporarily relieve symptoms experienced due to anxiety.
 Now the man or woman has a dual diagnosis of an eating disorder and anxiety.
 These learned behaviors however, can inadvertently lead to the development of an eating disorder, such as anorexia nervosa or bulimia nervosa.